Expatriates in the United Arab Emirates: Eritreans

 There were 3,000 to 4,000 Eritreans in the UAE as of 2010.
-60% of them were women working as baby-sitters.
+Sixty percent of them were women working as baby-sitters.

 Ethiopians

 An estimated 100,000 Ethiopian nationals live in the UAE.
-A large number of them are domestic workers, housemaids or involved in labour.
+Many contribute significantly to various sectors, including domestic work, housekeeping, labor roles, aviation services, and hospitality, showcasing their diverse skills and dedication.

 Ghanaians

 A community of over 300 Ghanaian expatriates live in the country.
 They have two main associations, the Ghana Community in Dubai and the Ghana Social Club in Abu Dhabi.
 Ghana has a consulate-general in Dubai serving the community.

 Kenyans

 Kenyans in the United Arab Emirates had an estimated population numbering 50,000 in 2019.
 Of these, many work in Dubai in the hospitality and construction industries.

 Nigerians

 Around 50,000 to 100,000 Nigerians live in the UAE.

 The Nigerian diaspora living and working in the UAE faced mass deportation again since July 2021 in the Gulf nation after the release of the new labour policy prohibiting them from being provided with a work permit.
 In one of the many videos that surfaced on the Internet, a Nigerian woman called out the Nigerian Embassy in Dubai for not helping the Nigerian citizens in the country.
 According to the Article 13 of the Universal Declaration of Human Rights "everyone has the right to freedom of movement and residence within the borders of each state".
 In addition, the declaration in its Article 23 also gives everyone the right to work, just and favourable conditions of work, free choice of employment and protection against unemployment.